openlegend/core-rules/core/SRD.md

 **Effect:** The Blinded bane does not adversely affect your target and they are able to see normally even in conditions of little or no light.
-Blindsight can also potentially counter invisibility, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source creating the invisibility.
+Blindsight can also potentially counter invisible, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source creating the invisible boon.

 ## Bolster